jimeh/common-flow/common-flow.md

 ### Why use Common-Flow instead of Git Flow, and how does it differ?

 Common-Flow tries to be a lot less complicated than Git Flow by having fewer types of branches, and simpler rules.
-Normal day to development doesn't really change much:
+Normal day to day development doesn't really change much:

 - You create change branches instead of feature branches, without the need of a "feature/" or "change/" prefix in the branch name.